List of Neighbours characters introduced in 2018: Pierce Greyson

 Pierce Greyson, played by Tim Robards, made his first appearance on 5 October 2018.
 The character and casting details were announced on 19 July 2018.
 The show's executive producer Jason Herbison stated that Robards went through "a full audition process" and worked with several of the show's actors, before he was cast.
 Robards commented, "I've been putting in the work behind closed doors with different coaches – pushing myself out my comfort zone and then this role came up so I'm super excited.
 I watched Neighbours as a kid so to be on the set with such iconic characters like Paul Robinson, Toadie and Susan is an amazing experience – the entire cast and crew have been so welcoming."
 Pierce is a rich investor, who is billed as being a mix of Harvey Specter, Christian Grey and Robert Redford.
 Mat Whitehead of Ten Daily commented, "Pierce Greyson – which is exactly the sort of name you'd expect for someone who is as handsome as he may be mysterious – Robards is set to 'arrive in style'."
 Pierce also finds romance during his time in Erinsborough.
 The character departed on 19 November 2018, but on 14 February 2019, Robards announced that he would be reprising the role and joining the full-time cast.
-Pierce returns during the episode broadcast on 21 May 2019.

-Robards began playing Pierce in October.

-In August 2020, it was announced that the character would be leaving the show, with Robards originally due to film his final scenes in September.
-However, Robards chose to finish up four weeks early amidst the COVID-19 pandemic, so he could return to Sydney to be with his wife, who was expecting their first child.
-Robards stated "I made the gut-wrenching decision to depart Neighbours early, as my responsibilities as a husband and father have to take precedence."
-The role of Pierce was recast to Don Hany, who said "I'm thrilled to have been invited to be part of a show that is part of Australian television history.
-I've never done the show before so it's all new, and I'm so happy to be here.
-It's a testament to the resilience of the show that it's still running at a time like this."
-The character's last scenes aired on 27 November 2020.
-Hany reprised the role the following year, and Pierce returned on 2 June 2021.
-On 8 March 2022, it was confirmed that Robards had reprised the role for an upcoming storyline set and filmed in Sydney.
-Robards also returned to set in Nunawading for the story, which sees Hendrix marry his girlfriend Mackenzie Hargreaves (Georgie Stone) ahead of a lung transplant operation.